Morbidly Beautiful

 Famous Faces

-Marc has featured in many bit parts of his family’s films, and Chris decided to cut his own path and pursue projects of his own.
+Marc has featured in many bit parts of his family’s films, and Christopher decided to cut his own path and pursue projects of his own.

 Josef Sommer (Lannon) hit a home run with his first film credit, featuring in Don Siegel’s Dirty Harry alongside Clint Eastwood as D.A.
 Rothko.
 He was also in Spielberg’s Close Encounters of the Third Kind and hated quacking as Mr. Ducksworth in the Disney hockey hit The Mighty Ducks.